-Want to get better at balancing?
-This blog covers my top 5 exercises to improve balance.
-You can do these 5 simple (and effective!) exercises with zero equipment to help you improve overall balance, one legged balance, and get better at balancing postures in yoga like airplane, warrior 3, tree pose, etc…
+So want to get better at balancing?
+This blog covers my top 5 yoga poses (or exercises) for improving your balance.
+These 5 simple but effective exercises can be done with zero equipment to help you improve your overall balance, one-legged balance, and get a better handle at balancing postures in yoga like airplane, warrior 3, tree pose, etc…

 Here’s what we’re covering today: